Crafter.ai - AI Agents Platform

 The impact of Generative AI to reduce costs

-generative Ai to reduce customer service costs
+Generative AI to reduce customer service costs

 With the evolution of advanced language models, virtual assistants are no longer limited to canned responses but can make a difference in reducing customer service costs.